sumant52/digitalhealthpassport/README.md

 <p>I'm Sumant Chaganti, a Frontend developer.</p>

 <h1>The Project</h1>
-<p>This portfolio is a dynamic and responsive web application built using Angular, showcasing my skills and projects as a software developer.
+<p>This portfolio is a dynamic and responsive web application built using Angular, showcasing my skills and projects as a Frontend developer.
 The design and development of this portfolio aimed to provide a seamless user experience across different devices while highlighting various aspects of my professional journey.

 The potfolio has sections of change password, covid test details, covid vaccination record, forgot password, login, one time password, qr code reader, register, search user, upload covid test report, upload covid vaccination report, user details portfolio projects and contact information.
 Key features are its dynamic content, the responsive design and modern aesthetics.</p>